kelseymatsik/ds4002_project2/README.md

 ## Section 1 -- Software and Platform
 Throughout this project we used Github, Jupyter Notebook, VS Code and Python.
-The packages we used were pandas, seaborn, matplotlib, scipy, numpy, requests, and bs4 (Beautiful Soup), Prophet, SARIMAX, Astral, Pytz
+The packages we used were _pandas, seaborn, matplotlib, scipy, numpy, requests, and bs4 (Beautiful Soup), Prophet, SARIMAX, Astral, and Pytz_.
 All of these packages would have to be downloaded in order to run the notebooks.
 Both Windows and Mac were used to complete this project.

 ## Section 2 -- Directory Map
 ds4002_project1/<br>